 John was born at West Melbourne, VIC on the 20th of April 1887 to John McFarlane and Ellen Mahoney.
 He is the grandson of Cornelius Mahoney who had another grandson, Clive Hopkins (KIA), who is also remembered in the Avenue.

 John was appointed as a Gunner in the Australian Permanent Naval Forces (PNF) on the 11th of October 1912 in London, England.
 He joined the newly commissioned HMAS Sydney in June 1913 and returned to Australia.
-At the outbreak of war he was in the New Guinea and Pacific regions.
+At the outbreak of war he was involved in operations against German Pacific territories.
 In November 1914 the Sydney engaged and captured the German raider Emden near the Cocos Islands.
-In November 1915 he was promoted to Mate(2).
+In November 1915 he was promoted to Mate(2)(3).

 In October 1917 John was transferred to the HMAS Brisbane where he was promoted to Lieutenant.
 In May 1919 he spent three months with the HMAS Melbourne before returning to the Brisbane where he remained until June 1921 when he transferred to Auxiliary Services.

 John was promoted to Lieutenant Commander in 1925 and appointed Honorary Aide-de-camp to the Governor General for three years.
 In 1928 the appointment was extended for a further three years.
 In 1929 he was District Naval Officer for Tasmania and then, until 1931 for Queensland.
 Also in 1931 he was promoted to Commander and his appointment as Aide-de-camp was extended for a further three years - and again in 1934.